April 21, 2026

 Getting your expenses properly reconciled doesn't have to be overwhelming.
 Follow these steps to reconcile expenses efficiently, whether you're handling your own business expenses or managing them for an entire team.

-Step 1: Gather documentation
+Step 1: Gather all financial documentation

 Collect all receipts, bank and card statements, expense reports, and invoices in one place, organized by date, category, or employee.
 A simple filing system works, but digital tools such as cloud storage or expense management apps make it easier to keep everything accessible and backed up automatically.

-Step 2: Match transactions and receipts
+Step 2: Match transactions to receipts

 Step 3: Identify discrepancies